 Baden-Württemberg and the Landesanstalt für Kommunikation Baden-Württemberg.

-The Chamber Music Game Jam is organised by the Stuttgart International Festival of Animated Film (ITFS) in collaboration with Chasing Carrots and the Film Commission Region Stuttgart, and results from a new cooperation with the Stuttgarter Kammerorchester (SKO).
+The Chamber Music Game Jam is organised by the ITFS in collaboration with Chasing Carrots and the Film Commission Region Stuttgart, and results from a new cooperation with the Stuttgarter Kammerorchester (SKO).
 The competition places classical music at the centre of a game idea.
+This year the Music Game Jam has the theme “timbres”.